boazbk/tcs/lec_11_running_time.md

 ## Exercises

-For these exercises, a class $\overline{C}$ is the multi-bit output analog of the class $C$, where we consider programs that output more than ont bit.
+For these exercises, a class $\overline{C}$ is the multi-bit output analog of the class $C$, where we consider programs that output more than one bit.

 > # {.exercise title="Composition of polynomial time" #poly-time-comp-ex}
 Prove that if $F,G:\{0,1\}^* \rightarrow \{0,1\}^*$ are in $\overline{\mathbf{P}}$ then their _composition_ $F\circ G$, which is the function $H$ s.t. $H(x)=F(G(x))$, is also in $\overline{\mathbf{P}}$.